CoinWeek Podcast #140: What Made Alexander Great?

 CoinWeek is the #1 website online for news and information about numismatics.

-For four years running, the CoinWeek Podcast has been recognized by the Numismatic Literary Guild (NLG) as the hobby’s Best Audio Program.
+For several years over the last decade, the CoinWeek Podcast has been recognized by the Numismatic Literary Guild (NLG) as the hobby’s Best Audio Program.
 CoinWeek has also won the NLG Award for the best Numismatic Website for six of the past seven years!

 ©2020 Collecting Media, LLC